 The Turquoise Coast, also known as The Turkish Riviera, is a stretch of nearly 1000 miles along the coast of south west Turkey stretching from Cesme in the north to Alanya in the south.
 The area is renowned for its rich blue-green seas, pristine beaches and stunning vertiginous hillside settings with the Taurus Mountains running parallel for much of the coastline.
-Tourism has boomed in recent years and the sheet scale of the area offers something for everyone from raucous Bodrum in the north to classy Kalkan in the south.
+Tourism has boomed in recent years and the sheet scale of the area offers something for everyone, from raucous Bodrum in the north to classy Kalkan in the south.

 Kalkan is situated at the heart of what was ancient Lycia.
 Colonised by the Lycians in ancient times, Kalkan and surrounding areas are peppered with sites of archeological and historical prominence most notably the ancient capital at Xanthos which includes an acropolis.
 Holidaymakers with a passing interest in ancient history or simply looking for a good day out will find plenty of options in and around Kalkan.

-The closest airport to Kalkan is Dalaman International, around 80 miles from Kalkan taking roughly an 1hr 30mins by car.
-While various bus options are available the best and most hassle free way to get to your Kalkan villa is by taxi.
-Taxis from Dalaman cost around £45/€50 per journey.
-There is little variation between drivers so expect to pay a standard rate.
+The closest airport to Kalkan is Dalaman International, around 80 miles from Kalkan taking roughly 90 mins by car.
+While various bus options are available, the best and most hassle free way to get to your Kalkan villa is by taxi.
+Taxis from Dalaman cost around £55 return.
+There is little variation between drivers, so expect to pay a fairly standard rate.
 The advantage of taxi over bus is a door to door service.
-You can fly to Dalaman from most european countries and route options continue to expand.
+You can fly to Dalaman from most European countries and route options continue to expand.